ToshioCP/Gtk4-tutorial/gfm/sec24.md

 1. Create a surface.
 This will be the destination.
-2. Create a cairo context with the surface, the surface will be the destination of the context.
+2. Create a cairo context with the surface.
+This surface will be the destination of the context.
 3. Create a source pattern within the context.
 4. Create paths, which are lines, rectangles, arcs, texts or more complicated shapes in the mask.
 5. Use a drawing operator such as `cairo_stroke` to transfer the paint in the source to the destination.
 6. Save the destination surface to a file if necessary.

 Here's a simple example program that draws a small square and saves it as a png file.
-The path of the file is `src/misc/cairo.c`.
+The path of the file is `/src/misc/cairo.c`.

 ```c
 #include <cairo.h>